rajoouddin/module-1-challenge/README.md

 # 01 HTML CSS Git: Code Refactor
+---
+---
+## Finished site details

+Here is the finished site from this challenge - https://rajoouddin.github.io/module-1-challenge/.

+The below information describes what I was tasked with and the criteria I had to meet in order to submit my work.

+---
+---
 ## Your Task

 **Note**: Be sure to review the [Challenge Guide](./Challenge-Guide.md) and the [Good README Guide](./Good-README-Guide.md) before you start working on this assignment!